dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

     static settings => settings.HealthChecks = false);
 ```

-You can also set up the [ConfigurationOptions](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#configuration-options) using the `Action<ConfigurationOptions> configureOptions` delegate parameter of the `AddRedisOutputCache` method.
+You can also set up the [ConfigurationOptions](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#configuration-options) using the `Action<ConfigurationOptions> configureOptions` delegate parameter of the <xref:Microsoft.Extensions.Hosting.AspireRedisOutputCacheExtensions.AddRedisOutputCache%2A> method.
 For example to set the connection timeout:

 ```csharp
 builder.AddRedisOutputCache(